We don’t have the exact Cornell decision-date details & dates yet, but we’ll update this article as soon as they are available.

 Cornell doesn’t provide an exact date for when Early Decision notifications come out, but you should expect to hear back sometime in mid-December.

-Recent class profile data shows that Cornell received 9,017 Early Decision applications and accepted 1,930 students, with an acceptance rate of 21.4%.
+Recent class profile data shows that the school received 9,555 early applications and accepted 1,831 students.
+The Cornell early decision acceptance rate is 19.2%.

 Cornell admits 500 to 600 transfer students each spring and fall.

-Waiting for an admission decision from Cornell University can be nerve-wracking, but at least you now know when Cornell decisions come out.
-There's not much else you can do while you wait for your decision but to go about your regular life.
+Waiting for an admission decision from Cornell University can be nerve-wracking, but at least you now know when Cornell RD notifications come out.
+Whether you applied early or not, there's not much else you can do while you wait for your decision but to go about your regular life.

 With enough patience, you’ll receive your admissions decision before you know it.
 Good luck with your applications!